 My question is why such advice is not given to the bridegroom and remind him of his responsibilities?

 The woman is always considered the honour of her father, brother, husband or clan.
 She has no identity of her own and is not considered an independent human being with her own dreams, feelings and choices and nor associated with the family’s honour.

 This might seem an odd argument as to why would I am questioning it with this ritual after all it’s about doing good for the girl, how to live happily.
 She has to live her remaining life with her husband as he is her legal custodian now, whatever he decides for her no one can question him.

 Staying happy with her husband and in-laws is the ultimate goal of every parent for their daughter.
-These advices become problematic and critical when rift starts between the two for whatever reasons.
-It puts a woman in quandary what to do?
+These advices become problematic and critical when a rift starts between the two for whatever reasons.
+It puts a woman in a quandary what to do?
 Where to go and whom to approach for sharing her grievances and for resolving the issue?

-Mothers mostly don’t encourage their daughters to discuss their issues openly, in most cases they are told not to discuss the issues with their father and brothers.
+Mothers mostly don’t encourage their daughters to discuss their issues openly, in most cases, they are told not to discuss the issues with their father and brothers.
 The progressive societies have very different criteria of being a “good girl” like who don’t complain about and discusses her problems openly with anyone despite suffering depression.
-In such a situation of hopelessness and despair the only option left for her is to take the extreme step of taking her life.
+In such a situation of hopelessness and despair, the only option left for her is to take the extreme step of taking her life.

-Keep in mind that not all parents shut their doors for their daughters but there are cases which cannot be ignored; we cannot put such sensitive issues under the carpet traditionally what we are doing till now.
+Keep in mind that not all parents shut their doors for their daughters but there are cases that cannot be ignored; we cannot put such sensitive issues under the carpet traditionally what we are doing till now.